Coping with Complex PTSD triggers requires strength, commitment and bravery.

 - Use your tools.
 Once you come up with a specific tool, then it becomes a matter of practice.
 Implement your calming techniques.

 Men and women with Complex PTSD do recover.
+And your chances improve greatly when you work with a complex ptsd therapist.
 With the right tools and the right guidance, you can too.
 Please visit my trauma page, if you would like to learn more about how I can help you with Complex PTSD.